Modified-Sinusoid Motion-Law

 Pressure Angle Considerations

-This one of the Traditional Motion-Laws that produce a relatively large pressure angle - and so might need a large cam for a given lift and pre-prescribed maximum pressure angle.
+This one of the Traditional Motion-Laws that produce a relatively small pressure angle, and so a small cam for a given lift and pre-prescribed maximum pressure angle.

 Drive Torques